 Very good.
 Connecting readers with great books since 1972!
 Used books may not include companion materials, and may have some shelf wear or limited writing.
 We ship orders daily and Customer Service is our top priority!

-Add this copy of Connemara to cart. $7.77, fair condition, Sold by Goodwill of Greater Milwaukee rated 5.0 out of 5 stars, ships from Milwaukee, WI, UNITED STATES, published 2006 by Penguin Press.
+Add this copy of Connemara: Listening to the Wind to cart. $4.43, good condition, Sold by BooksRun rated 4.0 out of 5 stars, ships from Philadelphia, PA, UNITED STATES, published 2008 by Penguin Books.

 Choose your shipping method in Checkout.
 Costs may vary based on destination.